 A competitive advantage for retailers today is the timely response to fluctuations in demand for their goods.
-Customers who choose Leafio to manage their stock can adapt quickly to changes in demand, as the average daily usage (ADU), which reflects the current demand for goods, is used as a basic calculation when generating an auto-order.
-In our system, this ADU (average daily usage) is the cleared average sales on current days over a certain period.
+Customers who choose the LEAFIO AI Retail Platform to manage their stock can adapt quickly to changes in demand, as the average daily usage (ADU), which reflects the current demand for goods, is used as a basic calculation when generating an auto-order.
+In our system, this ADU (average daily usage) is the number of sales over a certain time period.

 The customer can decide which average sales value will correspond to each group or can use the default value.